tahsinAmin/ShareTrip-Bus-Info/README.md

 TODOS:

-- Panels items shouldn't be at center but rather left with left padding
-- When I inspect it to 1920, the width increase along the width screen.
+[x] Panels items shouldn't be at center but rather left with left padding [x] When I inspect it to 1920, the width increase along the width screen.
 It should be stick no matter how much increases.
-- How to make icons have different color when the buttons is active?

 - Navbar and Search Modifier needs to be fixed at the top
 - Ticket 3 having extra space between border and right
 - Ticket 3 has an upper side and a lower side which is empty, lower side remaining
+- Make it responsive
+- How to make icons have different color when the buttons is active?

   <!-- npm i @material-ui/icons -->
   <!-- npm i @material-ui/core -->